 - Expensive for a tablet without screen

 - Nibs can wear quickly depending on technique

-The Wacom Intuos Pro M is an expensive step up from the previous models, but corrects all the flaws seen in its cheaper cousins, including multiple express keys and a selection wheel, Bluetooth and a premium drawing experience.
+The Wacom Intuos Pro vs Wacom One seems to be an expensive step up considering it does not have a screen, but the Pro corrects all the flaws seen in its cheaper cousins, including multiple express keys and a selection wheel, Bluetooth and a premium drawing experience.

 The Intuos Pro line has an completely accurate, lag free pen that captures the exact angle and pressure that you use without complaint or problem, and there is little to not recommend it, unless it is outside your budget.

 This is the model I use for my photo editing, and can’t recommend it enough.
 Although other users report significant nib wear, in my experience the nibs can last years with the right drawing technique.
 Although mine have shown some initial wear, this quickly tapers off as the pen beds in.
 The Pro also includes 6 standard nibs, plus 4 felt nibs to extend its life even further.

 Compare Wacom tablets with the below table of the four models seen here.